jesper-sk/spotifyy/README.md

 # spotifyy
-This package was made for inclusion in SpotBot, and assingment of Language, Speech and Dialogue Processing, University of Amsterdam
+This package was made for inclusion in SpotBot, an assignment of Language, Speech and Dialogue Processing, University of Amsterdam

 Leander van Boven